MarcusLee-Fraizer/Museum-Database/README.md

 ### Domain
 <p> The domain that our project models is a museum.
 We are going to model the inventory of
 exhibits and articles of the museum in addition to how visitors, museum employees, and article owners interact with them.
-There are fve different types of articles (identified by unique IDs) within the museum and information is stored on their date of creation, exhibits they are displayed in, storage location, and condition.
+There are five different types of articles (identified by unique IDs) within the museum and information is stored on their date of creation, exhibits they are displayed in, storage location, and condition.
 The project will also detail the owners of the articles and any contracts that they have with the museum. </p>